BioinformaticsSTU/OmicsARules/README.md

 Let I = {i 1 , i 2 , . . . , i n } be a set of n binary attributes called items.
 Let D = {t 1 , t 2 , . . . , t m } be a set of transactions called the database.
 Each transaction in D has an unique transaction ID and contains a subset of the items in I. A rule is defined as an implication of the form X -> Y where X, Y ⊆ I and X ∩ Y = ∅.
 The sets of items (for short itemsets) X and Y are called antecedent (left-hand-side or LHS) and consequent (right-hand-side or RHS) of the rule.

 To illustrate the concepts, we use a small example from the supermarket domain.
-The set of items is I = {milk, bread, butter, beer} and a small database containing the items is shown in Table 1.
+The set of items is I = {milk, bread, butter, beer} and a small database containing the items is shown below.
 An example rule for the supermarket could be {milk, bread} -> {butter} meaning that if milk and bread is bought, customers also buy butter.

 ```
 transaction_ID items